The Adventures of Tintin: The Secret of the Unicorn (video game): Critical reception

 The PC, Xbox 360, PlayStation 3, Nintendo 3DS and Wii versions of the game received mixed reviews.
 The iOS and Android version received positive reviews.

 On GameRankings, the game holds a score of 45.00% for Wii, based on two reviews; 64.65% for Xbox 360, based on thirty reviews; 64.61% for PS3, based on eighteen reviews; 64.67% for 3DS, based on three reviews; and 87.60% for iOS, based on five reviews.
 On Metacritic, it holds scores of 59/100 for PS3, based on twenty-seven reviews; 63/100 for Xbox 360, based on thirty-five reviews; and 56/100 for 3DS, based on eight reviews.

 Marty Sliva of 1UP.com was highly critical of the game, awarding it a D and describing it as "a frontrunner for Worst Game of 2011" and "a master class in failure".
 He wrote that "the game puts players through a handful of scenarios that repeat themselves over the course of the longest two and a half hours you'll ever spend" and "the levels unfold with a spectacular lack of sophistication".
-GameSpot's Mark Walton was also unimpressed, scoring the game 5 out of 10 and criticizing the platforming core gameplay as too easy, although he praised the co-op mode.
+GameSpots Mark Walton was also unimpressed, scoring the game 5 out of 10 and criticizing the platforming core gameplay as too easy, although he praised the co-op mode.
 He concluded that "you can sit back and coast through [the game] without even thinking, and the somewhat interesting story is little compensation.
 Repetitive levels and overly simple puzzles just add to the game's troubles.
 The Adventures of Tintin: The Secret of the Unicorn is another game to add to the pile of movie tie-in games that missed that mark, and it's a failed opportunity to do something great with a well-loved character".

-GamesRadar's Leif Johnson was slightly more complimentary, scoring the game 3 out of 5.
+GamesRadars Leif Johnson was slightly more complimentary, scoring the game 3 out of 5.
 He criticized the game as too easy and referred to the non-platforming levels as "forced variety [...] these sequences thrive more on tedium than challenge, and at best they're a distraction from the superior platforming".
 However, he was impressed with the co-op mode.
 Edge scored the game 6 out of 10, praising the 2D platforming sequences and the graphics, but, like GamesRadar, they criticized the developers' attempts to mix up the gameplay by adding different types of levels.
 They also found the game too short and shallow; "unlike the contours of Hergé's timeless stories, there's no hidden treasure to be found beneath its dazzling veneer".